Democratic backsliding in the United States: Lead-up to Jim Crow

-The first Reconstruction era started with the Emancipation proclamation in 1863.
+The first Reconstruction era started with the Emancipation Proclamation in 1863.
 In the immediate aftermath of the American Civil War, the federal government of the United States initially took an active role in reducing racial discrimination.
-Between 1865 and 1870, three Reconstruction Amendments to the Constitution were passed to address racial inequality in the South: the Thirteenth (which abolished most forms of slavery), the Fourteenth (which addressed Citizenship Rights and equal protection under the law) and the Fifteenth (which made it illegal to deny the right to vote on the basis of "race, color, or previous condition of servitude").
+Between 1865 and 1870, three Reconstruction Amendments to the Constitution were passed to address racial inequality in the South: the Thirteenth (which abolished most forms of slavery), the Fourteenth (which addressed citizenship rights and equal protection under the law), and the Fifteenth (which made it illegal to deny the right to vote on the basis of "race, color, or previous condition of servitude").
 With this, the number of African American men who could vote went from 0.5% in 1866 to 70% in 1872.
-These amendments would have offered more sweeping protections but some Republican lawmakers wanted to limit their impact so that they would not apply to immigrants or poorer people in their districts.
+These amendments would have offered more sweeping protections, but some Republican lawmakers wanted to limit their impact so that they would not apply to immigrants or poorer people in their districts.

-By the late 1870s, however, white backlash against the social, economic and political gains of Black people (exemplified by the violence and persecution they faced from terrorist groups like the Ku Klux Klan) contributed to the Compromise of 1877, wherein the Democratic Party (then-dominated by Southern white supremacists) agreed to let Republicans win the 1876 presidential election, in exchange for removing federal troops from the South and, in the words of historian James M. McPherson, "the abandonment of the black man to his fate."
-Former supporters of Reconstruction era policies began to argue that the government had made "too many changes too fast", and a White conservative movement within the Republican Party also started to gain influence.
+By the late 1870s, however, white backlash against the social, economic, and political gains of Black people (exemplified by the violence and persecution they faced from terrorist groups like the Ku Klux Klan) contributed to the Compromise of 1877, wherein the Democratic Party (then dominated by Southern white supremacists) agreed to let Republicans win the 1876 presidential election, in exchange for removing federal troops from the South and, in the words of historian James M. McPherson, "the abandonment of the Black man to his fate."
+Former supporters of Reconstruction-era policies began to argue that the government had made "too many changes too fast," and a White conservative movement within the Republican Party also started to gain influence.

 Jim Crow era

+In November 1898, white supremacist Democrats in North Carolina orchestrated a coup in Wilmington, deploying armed paramilitary groups to burn the Daily Record newspaper office, as it was Black-owned.
+They also terrorised Black neighbourhoods and forced the resignation at gunpoint of the elected biracial city government, which they successfully replaced with their own appointees.
+In the months that followed, they entrenched their victory through a new state constitutional amendment imposing various measures, such as poll taxes and literacy tests.
+These disenfranchised almost all African Americans and many poor whites for nearly seventy years, ushering in a region‑wide Jim Crow order of racial segregation and white‑supremacist authoritarian rule.

-The Jim Crow Era saw an erosion of political and civil rights that would span decades; between the 1890s and 1910s, Southern governments passed Jim Crow laws, which instituted poll taxes, literacy tests and other discriminatory systems, barring many Black and impoverished White Americans from voting.
-By 1913, this disenfranchisement extended into the federal government, as the Wilson Administration introduced segregation there as well.
+The Jim Crow era saw an erosion of political and civil rights that would span decades; between the 1890s and 1910s, Southern governments passed Jim Crow laws, which instituted poll taxes, literacy tests, and other discriminatory systems, barring many Black and impoverished White Americans from voting.
+By 1913, this disenfranchisement extended into the federal government, as the Wilson administration introduced segregation there as well.
 Jim Crow policies have been described as a democratic breakdown (or backsliding).